 The best part about this recipe is that there is no need to let it simmer extensively on the stove top like most Shepherd’s Pie recipes.
 Even 30 minutes of simmering can be a bit much during a busy weeknight.

-Most recipes also call for up to 2 lbs of ground beef, which is a bit much if you have a family of four.
-This one conveniently calls for just 1 lb. of ground beef, frozen vegetables, and some pantry-friendly items to add amazing flavor to the beef.
+Most recipes also call for up to 2 lbs. of ground beef, which is a bit much if you have a family of four.
+This one conveniently calls for just 1 lb. of ground beef, frozen vegetables, and some pantry-friendly items to add amazing flavor to the filling!

 Shepherd’s Pie vs. Cottage Pie